PMArkive/NintendoClients_wiki/Authentication-Protocol.md

 # (1) Login
 Usernames are not case sensitive.

+If the username does not exist, the `%retval%` field is set to `RendezVous::InvalidUsername` and the other fields are left blank.

 ## Request
 | Type | Name | Description |
 | --- | --- | --- |